Changing Brokerages?

 Then you’re spending so much on fees and commission splits, there’s little left to invest in your own marketing.

 Lack of Ownership: Remember that built-in branding?
-Those built-in systems and processes?
-They can inhibit your ability to create and promote your own individual brand and define your own style.
+Those built-in systems and processes can inhibit your ability to create and promote your brand and define your style.

-That means that if you break ties with the franchise mothership, you’ll be back at square one trying to create an identity-independent brokerage.
+If you break ties with the franchise mothership, you’ll return to square one, trying to create an identity-independent brokerage.

 Indie Pros